jamiewhths/talks/activityinfo/api/data-model/PITCHME.md

 ## @color[#00CF79](Form Records)

 - Created when a User submits an entry to a Form
-- Data which can be entered by User defined by the Form and Field Types
+- Data which can be entered defined by the Form and Field Types

 +++